ResidentMario/subway-explorer-api/README.md

 ## Building a database

 The `Quickstart` example uses a simple example database that was prepared in advance.
 To use this API properly, you will need to generate a proper database yourself.
-Building one comes in two parts.

 Before you start, make sure you have [Python](https://www.python.org/) installed on your machine.
 Then use `pip` to install the following required packages:

 ```sh